Privacy Policy

 -

-De-identified information may be used for research or reporting purposes.
-Identifiable health data will only be shared for research with your explicit written consent.
+Identifiable information will only be used for research with your explicit written consent.

 4. My Health Record Participation